VPN Infrastructure Exposed

 The Building Owners

 The hosting providers (M247, Datacamp) don't own the datacenter buildings.
 They rent rack space from datacenter operators.
-PeeringDB facility data for M247 (65 facilities) and Datacamp/CDN77 (91 facilities) reveals who owns the physical buildings where VPN traffic terminates:
+PeeringDB lists the facilities where M247 (65 facilities) and Datacamp/CDN77 (91 facilities) have a presence.
+We cannot map specific VPN IPs to specific buildings, but we can identify who owns the buildings these hosting companies operate from:

 | Building Owner | Facilities | % | HQ |